St. Francis Dam: Investigation

 Uplift takes its name from its tendency to lift a dam upward.
 Although many designers and builders of dams had become aware of this phenomenon by the late 1890s to early 1900s, it was still not generally well understood or appreciated.
 Nevertheless, it was becoming a matter of debate and a concern to dam builders of this era that water from a reservoir could seep under a dam and exert pressure upward.
 Due for the most part to inadequate drainage of the base and side abutments, the phenomenon of uplift destabilizes gravity dams by reducing the structure's "effective weight", making it less able to resist horizontal water pressure.
 Uplift can act through the bedrock foundation: the condition most commonly develops where the bedrock foundation is strong enough to bear the weight of the dam, but is fractured or fissured and therefore susceptible to seepage and water saturation.

 According to their theories, water from the reservoir had permeated far back into the schist formation of the eastern abutment.
 This lubricated the rock and it slowly began to move, exerting a tremendous amount of weight against the dam, which according to the Grunskys was already becoming less stable due to "uplift".
-Making the situation worse, Dr. Willis established, was that the conglomerate, on which the western abutment of the dam rested, reacted upon becoming wet by swelling.
+Making the situation worse, Willis established, was that the conglomerate, on which the western abutment of the dam rested, reacted upon becoming wet by swelling.
 In fact, the amount of swelling was such that it would raise any structure built upon it.

 This hypothesis was reinforced when surveys taken of the wing wall after the failure were compared with those taken at the time it was built.
-They reveal that in some areas the wall was 2 to 6 inches higher than when built.
+They reveal that in some areas the wall was two to six inches higher than when built.
 Therefore, the dam was caught between forces that were acting on it much like a vise, as the red conglomerate swelled on one side, and the moving mountain pressed in on it from the other.